Fatal Work Accidents And Workers’ Compensation

 While it is difficult to think about anything other than the loss that you and your family have suffered, it is important that your spouse’s employer is notified of his or her death as soon as possible.
 This will ensure that the necessary paperwork is filed so that the insurance company can process the death benefits.

-Pittsburgh Workers’ Compensation Lawyers at AlpernSchubert P.C.
-Secure Death Benefits for Victims of Fatal Work Accidents
+We Help Secure Death Benefits For Victims Of Fatal Work Accidents